 The Renaissance Interpretation of Mythological Symbols

 Renaissance artists did not merely replicate Greek myths; they reinterpreted them to convey contemporary values.
-Myths were often used allegorically to discuss philosophical, political, or moral ideas.
-For instance, the story of Venus often symbolized ideal beauty, while Hercules embodied strength and virtue.
 This symbolic use of mythology allowed artists to engage viewers in deeper reflections on human nature and societal ideals.